Checkmarx/JS-SCP/src/output-encoding/cross-site-scripting.md

 But if the issue described before is present, then an URL such as:
 `http://example.com/search?q=<script>alert('XSS')</script>`

-would cause the javascript inside the `<script>` tags to be rendered in the browser of whoever made this request.
+would cause the JavaScript inside the `<script>` tags to be rendered in the browser of whoever made this request.

-This means that if an attacker sends a user the previous search link, the victim upon clicking the link, would unknowingly run malicious javascript in his/her browser.
+This means that if an attacker sends a user the previous search link, the victim upon clicking the link, would unknowingly run malicious JavaScript in his/her browser.

 _______